This topic introduces the basic concepts used in Data Lake Analytics (DLA).

 Virtual cluster (VC) is the abstraction of underlying resources.
 You can configure network connections and basic information for a VC.
 A VC must be created if you use the billing method based on the number of CUs used.
 If you use the billing method based on the number of bytes scanned, you are not charged for the creation of VCs.
 Instead, you are charged only for the number of bytes scanned.
 This ensures that your queries can be immediately responded even when you have not purchased resources.

 DLA provides two types of accounts: DLA accounts and RAM users.
 You can associate DLA accounts with RAM users.

 Metadata refers to schemas, tables, columns, and views.
 Schema is a set of tables and corresponds to only one data source.
 Table is a set of homogeneous rows.
 Column describes a property of a row of data.
 View is a table that is abstracted from a query result.
-You can use the serverless SQL or Spark engine to securely access metadata.
+You can use the serverless Presto or Spark engine to securely access metadata.